 [Note: the Toronto Real Estate Board's geographic boundaries were changed during the period depicted in the graph, so direct comparisons between 1996 and 1986 for example, are not valid]

-This chart breaks down single family residential sales during February 2018 into the various different categories of property such as single family detached, semi-detached, townhouse etc.
+This chart breaks down single family residential sales during March 2020 into the various different categories of property such as single family detached, semi-detached, townhouse etc.

-Back To/Check Out Randi Emmott's Home Page
+Back To/Check Out The Emmott Team Home Page